High-fidelity state transfer via quantum walks from delocalized states

-where $\sigma_0$ is the initial standard deviation (dispersion).
-Figure~\ref{fig.3} shows the fidelity $\mathcal{F}(t)$ for CTQW over a $C_{200}$ graph starting the walks from Gaussian states centered at $a$ with a few initial values of $\sigma_0$.
-The states spread over all the vertices of the graph, then after a transfer time $\tau$, the superposition pattern of the wave packet leads back to the initial Gaussian state, but now it is centered at the antipodal vertex $b$.
-This process can be considered a possible way to get a state transfer.
-However, the quality of the transfer depends on the initial dispersion of the state.
-While we get $\mathcal{F}(\tau)\approx1$ for large $\sigma_0$, indicating an almost perfect transfer, this value drops to around $0.30$ for $\sigma_0=1$.
+where $s$ is the initial standard deviation (dispersion).
+Figure~\ref{fig.3} shows the fidelity $\mathcal{F}(t)$ for CTQWs over a $C_{200}$ graph starting the walks from Gaussian states centered at $a$ with a few initial values of $s$.
+The states spread over all the vertices of the graph, then after a transfer time $\tau$, the superposition pattern of the wave packet returns to the initial Gaussian state, but now it is centered at the antipodal vertex $b$.
+Regarding this process as a possible way to get a state transfer, it is notable the dependence on the initial dispersion of the state.
+While we get $\mathcal{F}(\tau)\approx1$ for large $s$, indicating an almost perfect transfer, this value drops to around $0.30$ for $s=1$.
 The insets of Fig.~\ref{fig.3} present the dynamical evolution of the transfer of the wider Gaussian state through some frames of the probability distribution at certain times.
-They start from the inset (i), which shows the initial state $|\Psi_0\rangle$ centered at vertex $a$ at $t=0$.
+They start from the inset (i), which shows the initial state $\ket{\Psi(0)}$ centered at vertex $a$ at $t=0$.
 The inset (ii) detaches one of the local minima of the fidelity when the state is closer to a uniform distribution over the vertices.
 The inset (iii) corresponds to half of the transfer time when the state achieves the maximum spreading as a superposition

 with $\mathcal{F}(\tau/2)\approx0.50$.
 The last inset (iv) shows the time-evolved state centered at antipodal vertex $b$ after being transferred at $t=\tau$.